arjunarippa/LearnGo/README.md

 The above statment will create an executable file.
 This can simply be executed as no more build/run is required.
   Eg: ./arjunarippa

+# How to install libraries into Go repo:
+  Eg: go get -u google.golang.org/grpc